iOS 14 release date, beta, features and supported iPhones

 iOS 14 is official, and Apple has just confirmed the new features you'll be getting on your iPhone at its WWDC 2020 keynote, which is still going on.

-Bear with us - as this is a live event, we are updating this piece as things are confirmed on stage, so it may take a little while for new information to appear below.
+We're updating this article as things are confirmed on stage, and it may take a couple of minutes for new information to appear below, so do bear with us.

-You can follow along with the live event with our WWDC live blog for up to date information on all the latest announcements from WWDC 2020.
+You can also follow along with the event as it happens at our WWDC live blog, where we're posting minute-by-minute updates on all the latest announcements.

 - Apple has just confirmed iPadOS 14 for your Apple tablet